rossumai/university/docs/learn/export-pipeline/rest-api-export.md

 }
 ```

 Please note the `response_headers_reference_key` and `response_payload_reference_key`.
 The first stores the headers of the reply (with added `status_code`), the later stores the full body from the reply.
-Both of them can be retrieved via API (the link to the received data is stored with the desired key in annotation's metadata).
-There is an extension prepared for you, that will extract key values (Extract data).
+Both of them can be retrieved via API.
+There is an extension prepared for you, that will extract key values [Data value extractor](./data-value-extractor.md).

 For original file use `#{original_file}`.

 You can use condition that controls whether the export is triggered.
-If the referred field is non-empty (`!= ""`) it will start export and skip it if it is empty (`== ""`).
+When it's empty or "false" (case insensitive), this section won't be evaluated.
+Otherwise, it will proceed.
+E.g. if the referred field is non-empty (`!= ""`) it will start export and skip it if it is empty (`== ""`).
+The condition definition follows the [JSON templating](./../json-templating/index.md) syntax, e.g. `"condition": "@{api_gate}"`.

 ### Sending `multipart/form-data`